andreigi/oliodigest/_posts/2019-07-04-Yeah-MetaCert-is-awesome-anti-phishing-plug-in-but-Phishfort-is-free.md

 categories: [blockchain, reviews, security]
 ---

-I used to have MetaCert’s CRYPTONITE installed and it worked great – No more manually verifying if Bitmex’s address is legit and not fake.
+I used to have MetaCert’s CRYPTONITE installed in my browser and it worked great – No more manually verifying if Bitmex’s address is legit and not fake.

 ![phishfort logo](https://www.phishfort.com/img/phishfort-logo-dark.png "phishfort")